 So today I thought of this photograph, Bidding Farewell at Camp Kilmer, in honor of St. Valentine who was killed for consecrating the love bond soldier’s carry with them as they head off to war.
 Did he know perhaps that it is precisely that bond of connection — whether spouse, lover, parents, children, friends — that sustains a soldier’s heart and mind every waking minute as he or she faces the terrifying and brutal reality of war?
 What Claudius didn’t seem to understand is that it is precisely those bonds that support a soldier’s will to live and get home alive.
 Or, perhaps Claudius thought that the denial of that love would leave his soldiers with no thoughts of return and thus make them more ready to fight the long war.
 The photograph above was taken as I was departing Camp Kilmer for the Korean War front.
 It was a sad time.
 I had just recently married my childhood sweetheart.
 Departures on the way to war are unspeakably poignant.
 I am imagining this couple thinking “Will this be the last time, the last kiss?”
 And of course returns brings the opposite emotions of celebration and joy so well captured in Eisenstadt’s V-J Day in Times Square.

+Perhaps he is in this line waiting to hear back from his sweetheart.
+Receiving letters from home was the most important part of these GI’s day.
 Maybe he received words resembling these sent by Hannah Carpenter to her sweetheart serving in Afghanistan in 2009.
 I hope Hannah and her love are together on this Valentine’s Day.

 I am with you